enginebai/Dagger2Hilt/README.md

 }
 ```

-In some case, the type is still the dependencies of other class (The `B` type of above dependency graph `Injection -> A -> B -> C`), we have to provide type to Dagger if `UserDataHelper` is the dependency of other classes that is provided from Dagger and not migrated to Koin) by exposing type from `KoinFacade`.
+In some case, the type is still the dependencies of other class (The `B` type of above dependency graph `Injection -> A -> B -> C`), we have to provide type to Dagger if `UserDataHelper` is the dependency of other class that is provided from Dagger and not migrated to Koin) by exposing type from `KoinFacade`.

 ```diff
 class KoinFacade {